ryanallen/words-of-my-perfect-teacher/README.md

 *bka' brgyud pa* one of the schools of the [New Tradition](#new-tradition), which followed the teachings brought to Tibet from India by [Marpa](#marpa) the Translator in the 11th century and transmitted to [Milarepa](#milarepa).
 There are several branches of the Kagyu school.

 ## Kalpa
 *bskal pa*.
 A great kalpa, which corresponds to a cycle of formation and destruction of a universe, is divided into eighty intermediate kalpas.
-An intermediate kalpa is composed of one small kalpa during which the div of life, etc., increases and one small kalpa during which it decreases.
+An intermediate kalpa is composed of one small kalpa during which the span of life, etc., increases and one small kalpa during which it decreases.

 ## Kapala
 *ka pa la*, a bowl made with the top of a skull.